Phlebotomy Education Program

 - Application fee: $25 (non-refundable)

-Tuition and book fees are payable before the first day of class.
+Tuition and book fees are payable before the first day of class unless participating in payment plan.
 Lab coats will be loaned to students at no charge.
 Uniform, room, board, and other living expenses are the responsibility of the student.

 The Phlebotomy Education Program is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Upon completion of the program, students are eligible to become a certified phlebotomist.